Last updated on October 29th, 2025 at 11:49 am

 Those negative feelings are damaging to your mental health, self-esteem, and overall confidence.

-Therefore, a social media detox serves as a reminder to step away from so-called perfection and shift away from the possible obsession that could come from comparing yourself to others.
+Therefore, a social media break serves as a reminder to step away from so-called perfection and shift away from the possible obsession that could come from comparing yourself to others.

-3. A social media detox can be an eye-opener
+4. A social media break can be an eye-opener

-As mentioned above, social gives people the opportunity to create a perfect image.
+As mentioned above, social media gives people the opportunity to create a perfect image.

 Unfortunately, this can be a double-edged sword because of its advantages and disadvantages.

-With this level of information available, many of us may not help but feel how much of this curation of perfect lives, takes a s toll on our self-esteem.
+With this level of information available, many of us may not help but feel how much of this curation of perfect lives takes a toll on our self-esteem.

-4. A break from social media can encourage a healthy balance with our devices
+5. A social media break can encourage a healthy balance with our devices

-After all, there wouldn’t be a need for a social media detox if only good things came out from being active there.
+After all, there wouldn’t be a need for a social media break if only good things came out from being active there.

 Because hey, smartphones have become as numerous as grains of sand on a beach, right?

-As earlier mentioned, too much social media breeds negativity in many facets of life, taking a negative toll on mental health.
+As mentioned earlier, too much social media can breed negativity in many facets of life, taking a negative toll on mental health.

 But get this, a study found that going on a break from social media can alleviate the pressure of “missing out” and reduce the compulsive need to constantly check social media.